Physics-50/General/docs/syllabus.md

 Final grades will be determined as follows:
 + Timely completion of the reading miniquestions: 10%
 + Checkpoints: 10%
-+ Oral Reports: 75% **[TBD: confirm weighting across Module 1, Module 2, and Tech Report now that Module 3 is removed]**
++ Oral Reports: 70%
+    - 20% Module 1
+    - 20% Module 2
+    - 25% Tech Report
+    - +5% weighted to best report
-+ Lab Citizenship: 5%
++ Lab Citizenship: 10%
 <!--+ Pre and Post Course Surveys: 5%-->

 All modules must be satisfactorily completed (lab weeks attended or made up, and oral reports given) to pass this course.